Metaburn/doocrate/README.md

 `admins`->`user id`->`projects`->`project id`
 This helps us know which admin belongs to which projects

+#### What are Super Admins
+Super Admins can edit any task under ANY project.
+These are root level admins.
+They are defined manually in the collection super_admins -> UID

 #### Why is Mail is not being sent?
 Check that you are on the `blaze` (Pay as you go) plan.
 Otherwise external services such as mailgun aren't accessible.
 Don't worry.
 Firebase won't charge money unless you have > 10000 users from our calculations